Thomas101Shen/web_appDemo/README.md

 # The Purpose of this Repo...

 is to to provide a demo of my programming capeabilities and display my understanding of handling http requests.
 The user is shown a contact form where they may input their name, email address, and whatever message they want.
-The web application will send the data to the backend and send two emails-one to the owner of the website with the data given by the user, and the other to the user as a confirmation.
+The web application will send the data to Cancel changesthe backend and send two emails-one to the owner of the website with the data given by the user, and the other to the user as a confirmation.

 ## Configuring files and setting up resources